Fairfax-Falls Church Community Services Board

 The MCU specializes in providing these services to individuals who are experiencing a mental health emergency and who need, but are unwilling or unable to seek, mental health treatment.

-In many of these situations there is concern that, as a result of a psychiatric condition, the person may be a danger to self or others or may not be caring for self.
+In many of these situations there is concern that, as a result of a psychiatric condition, the person may be a danger to self or others or may not be caring for self or have the ability to protect self from harm.

 While the goal of the MCU is to enlist the individual’s cooperation and develop the least restrictive treatment options, the MCU is authorized to recommend and facilitate involuntary hospitalization and treatment when necessary.